agrunes/SnowModel/README.md

 4. **`snowfall_frac` = 4.0: Wet bulb temperature threshold**
-Wet bulb temperature is calculated as a function of T~air~ and RH using an empirical equation (Stull, 2011).
+Wet bulb temperature is calculated as a function of T<sub>air</sub> and RH using an empirical equation (Stull, 2011).
 Rain occurs at wet bulb temperatures above **+0.5&deg;C** and snow occurs below this threshold.
 No mixed precipitation occurs.
     *The value of this threshold may be adjusted in the [code/micromet_code.f](relative_link) file.

 #### `pertTair` and `pertPrec` parameters